-Please look at this Low-Sugar Mango Sorbet made with no added sugar and imagine I’d been able to leave it in the freezer for 30 minutes more, and then it would have been completely perfect!
-I was going to a party and had to take photos of this just a little sooner than I would have liked, but if the sorbet was a tiny bit too soft, that’s easily fixed next time.
+Please look at the photos for this Mango Sorbet that’s made with no added sugar and imagine I’d been able to leave it in the freezer for 30 minutes more!
+I was going to a party and had to take photos of the sorbet sooner than I would have liked.
+But even if it was a bit too soft, this frozen treat made with fresh mango was absolutely delicious.

 I didn’t have an ice cream freezer, so I made this using a method I found in the comments at AllRecipes, where I found the recipe I adapted for the sorbet.
 Mangoes are one of my very favorite fruits, but now that this turned out so well I find myself thinking of a few other fruits it would be fun to make into sorbet for the hot weather we’re having.
 And this is a carb-splurge for me, but without added sugar it’s a lot lower in carbs than most recipes for sorbet; enjoy!

-- Combine the water and Golden Monkfruit Sweetener (affiliate link) or sweetener of your choice, bring to a boil and let it cool while you peel and cut up the mangoes.
+- Combine the water and Golden Monkfruit Sweetener (affiliate link) or sweetener of your choice, bring to a boil, then turn off and let it cool while you peel and cut up the mangoes.
 This mixture is a simple syrup to sweeten the sorbet.